Franchisors: Please embrace centralized marketing with a local flavor

 With a larger view to the network, access to higher quality resources, and larger data sets to base decisions upon, Franchisors are able to more harmoniously connect the pieces of the marketing puzzle, specifically SEO to Social Media to customer acquisition via Marketing Automation.

-Of course, as wit most things there generally isn’t an absolute answer.
-Franchisees are a critical part of distributing the brand in the marketplace and in many cases know their local customers with far more intimacy than the Franchisor ever can.
-This localized knowledge should be accounted for as much as is economically possible within a finite marketing budget.
-This could mean adjustments to messaging and creative to reflect local nuances, investment in certain media (e.g. local magazines) that reach audiences more intimately, and especially presence at local events to showcase the Franchisee’s business and the Franchisor’s brand.
+This could mean adjustments to messaging and creative to reflect local nuances, investment in certain media (e.g. local magazines) that reach audiences more intimately, and especially presence at local events to showcase the Franchisee’s business and the Franchisor’s Brand.
 These opportunities are important to recognize and account for by having a component of each Franchisee’s required marketing budget be labelled ‘Localized Marketing’ at the discretion of the Franchisee.

 Raise your Marketing to its Zenith